 Locate participating dentists by visiting metlife.com/Harvard-Dental.
 Although you may use non-participating dentists, you'll pay more than you would if you used a participating dentist.
-Once you reach \$3,000 in dental costs within a calendar year, our innovative second level of coverage will kick in.
-You'll pay an additional \$500 deductible, and then you'll be covered at the applicable rate for the rest of the year, with no maximum.

-- When you visit a participating dentist, you don't have to complete claim forms, and you cannot be billed for the difference between your dentist's rate and MetLife's allowed charges (negotiated rates for services). - If you visit a non-participating (out-of-network) dentist, you may be balance billed, meaning you may be billed for the difference between the dentist's rate and the MetLife negotiated rate, in addition to the regular charges.
+- When you visit a participating dentist, you don't have to complete claim forms, and you cannot be billed for the difference between your dentist's rate and MetLife's allowed charges (negotiated rates for services). - If you visit a non-participating (out-of-network) dentist, you may be balance billed, meaning you could pay the difference between the dentist's rate and the MetLife negotiated rate, in addition to the regular charges. - Once you reach \$3,000 in dental costs within a calendar year, a second level of dental coverage will kick in.
+You'll pay an additional \$500 deductible, and then you'll be covered at the applicable rate for the rest of the year, with no annual maximum.